cityresearch/map673/module-03/lesson-03.md

 }
 ```

 While most of those properties are used to achieve the desired aesthetic result (`padding`, `margin`, `color`, `font-size`, `background`, and `border-radius`), the first four are of particular importance for our layout.
-The `position: absolute` rule removes the h1 from the normal flow (i.e., from top to bottom) of positioning.
-The **z-index** property ensures that the `h1` element will be higher in the "stacking order" within the DOM than the div element containing our map (here we are assuming our `div` element holding our map has a z-index of less than 100).
+The `position: absolute` rule removes the h1 from the normal flow (i.e., from top to bottom) of positioning, while the **z-index** property ensures that the h1 element will be higher in the "stacking order" within the DOM than the div element containing our map (here we are assuming our `div` element holding our map has a z-index of less than 100).
 We use *top* and *left* to position the h1 element relative to the top,left (0,0) corner of its parent element (i.e., the document's `<body>` element).

-**Tip:** When laying out elements using absolute position, and there is a problem with the stacking order (i.e., elements on top of each other but shouldn't be), try explicitly setting the z-index values for the elements involved.
-Also, if it appears that an element isn't being added to the DOM, such as this h1 element in the example, it may be stacked beneath the map and simply not visible.
+**Tip:** When laying out elements using absolute position, and there is a problem with the stacking order (i.e., elements on on top of each other but shouldn't be), try explicitly setting the z-index values for the elements involved.
+Also, if it appears that an element isn't being added to the DOM, such as this h1 element in the example, it may actually be stacked beneath the map and simply not visible.

 ## Making two asynchronous requests to load geometry and attribute data

 In Modules 01 and 02, we used an advanced technique known as AJAX to load an external file containing GeoJSON data.
 These data contained both the geometry information for drawing our SVG elements on the map (e.g., Kentucky counties) and the data attribute data (e.g., vacant housing rates for each county).

-This module introduces the idea of keeping our geometry data and data attribute information in separate files and then using multiple AJAX requests to load these files independently.
-One reason for doing this is that storing information within a comma separated values (CSV) file format is notably concise.
-Especially when you have many data attributes for each mapped unit (i.e., each county), the overall file sizes of keeping that data in CSV files is smaller than encoding within a GeoJSON file.
+This module introduces the idea of keeping our geometry data and data attribute information in separate files, and using multiple AJAX requests to load these files independently.
+One reason for doing this is that storing information within a comma-separated values (CSV) file form is extremely concise.
+Particularly for when you have many data attributes for each mapped unit (i.e., each county), the overall file sizes of keeping that data in CSV files is smaller than encoding within a GeoJSON file.

 The other reason for doing this is that it will introduce you to the process of programmatically joining data attributes with geometries, a "binding" process that has utility both in front-end client-side mapping (like we're doing), but also for pre-processing data files before they're using in a web mapping project.
-This technique is also applicable to when you stream live data into your map from a web resource and need to link the new data to geometries you've already drawn on the map.
+This technique is also applicable to when you may stream in live data into your map from a web resource, and need it to be linked with geometries you've already drawn to the map.

 Let's first get those data loaded into the DOM.